wikimedia/pywikibot/ROADMAP.rst

 * Require Python 3.6.1+ with Pywikibot and drop support for Python 3.6.0 (:phab:`T318912`)
 * pymysql >= 0.9.3 is required (:phab:`T216741`)
 * Python 3.5 support was dropped (:phab:`T301908`)
+* MediaWiki API cross reference was added to the documentation

 Deprecations
 ^^^^^^^^^^^^